 The students were open in expressing great satisfaction with the College.
-The students highlighted that the College is accommodating when it needs to be (i.e. the provision of afternoon course), that they were satisfied with the modules and with the infrastructure of the College.
+The students highlighted that the College is accommodating when it needs to be (i.e. the provision of tutoring to the students in need), that they were satisfied with the modules and with the infrastructure of the College.
 They also noted that the College is active in helping them find jobs and overall, they did not raise any serious red flags.